 I have an obsession with Din Tai Fung.
 Visiting the original location of Din Tai Fung was at the top of my list of must do things in Taipei.

-Din Tai Fung was founded in 1972.
-Along with Taipei, there are branches in Hong Kong, Mainland China, and eleven other countries.
+Founded in 1972, the dim sum restaurant today has branches in Hong Kong, Mainland China, and eleven other countries.
 The restaurant has become an international phenomenon for their Taiwanese soup dumplings known as xiao long bao.
-The restaurant chain is considered one of the best in the world and one of the most acclaimed.
+Many claim that Din Tai Fung is one of the best restaurants in the world and one of the most acclaimed.

 When I arrived at the restaurant, I was not surprised to find a 30 minute wait for a table.
 I was actually expecting a longer wait being the original location.
 If you have eaten at Din Tai Fung anywhere in the world before, then you know the routine.